marlonmunoz/x-pense-app/README.md

 # X-PENSE
-            A Budget Tracker At Your Fingertips!

-This Budget Tracker app can help manage your budget, set up future goals, adjust amount according to your needs and Keep history of expenses with an interactive graph that will reflect these amounts in the Dashboard.
-In addition, under Investments, the user can check a live crypto price update that can be added to the dashboard to calculate over all budget.
+X-PENSE App is a personal finance management application that allows users to track their cash on hand, bank account balances, savings, expenses and set financial goals.
+The application is built using Flask for the backend and React for the frontend.
+In addition, under Investments tab, the user can check a live crypto price update that can be added to the dashboard to calculate over all budget.
 ![Alt text](./Client/public/x-pense.png)

 ## CORE-Features